rachelselinar/DREAMPlaceFPGA/README.md

     - Need to install and visible for linking

 - [Limbo](https://github.com/limbo018/Limbo)
-    - Integrated as a git submodule
+    - Integrated as a submodule: the bookshelf parser is modified for FPGAs.

 - [Flute](https://doi.org/10.1109/TCAD.2007.907068)
     - Integrated as a submodule